ubc-library-rc/intro-web-scraping/content/activities.md

 1. Open a Jupyter notebook here: [https://jupyter.org/try](https://jupyter.org/try).
 Select "Try Classic Notebook" for a basic Python environment.

-2. Add a cell and install lxml.
+2. Add a cell and install lxml then add a new cell and copy this this script into it, then run the cell.

 Input
 {: .label .label-green }
 ~~~python
 pip install lxml
 ~~~

-3. Add a new cell and copy this script into it, then run the cell.

 Input
 {: .label .label-green }